Where to Find It

 Thanksgiving Farms, 1619 Buckeystown Pike, Adamstown, Md.; 301-662-1291.
 Homegrown produce, orchard fruits, and vegetables as well as unusual annuals, perennials, herbs, deciduous shrubs, evergreens, and trees.

 Tri-State Stone, 8200 Seven Locks Rd., Bethesda; 301-365-2100.
 Source for Carderock stone and other types of flagstone and wall stone.

 Winterberry Gardens, 1225 Reynolds Rd., Cross Junction, Va. (near Winchester); 540-888-4447.
 More than 6,000 irises—Japanese, Siberian, Louisiana, dwarf, and intermediate—with a specialty in reblooming and tall bearded varieties.
 Also 1,000 daylilies.
 May is a busy month; it’s best to call first.

 Furniture and Accessories

-Brookstone, Westfield Montgomery mall, 301-469-9610; also in Pentagon City, Gaithersburg, Fairfax, Tysons Corner Center, and Reagan National Airport; brookstone.com.
+Brookstone, 7101 Democracy Blvd., Bethesda (Westfield Shoppingtown Montgomery); 301-469-9610; also in Pentagon City, Gaithersburg, Fairfax, Tysons Corner, and Springfield; brookstone.com.
 Outdoor furniture, grilling accessories, games, and lighting.

-Country Casual, 7601 Rickenbacker Dr., Gaithersburg; 301-926-9195; countrycasual.com.
+Country Casual, 9085 Comprint Ct., Gaithersburg; 301-926-9195; countrycasual.com.
 Specializes in teak garden furniture such as Adirondack chairs, porch swings, and dining tables.

 Crate & Barrel, 4820 Massachusetts Ave., NW; 202-364-6500; also in Alexandria, Bethesda, McLean, and Clarendon; crateandbarrel.com.
 Contemporary outdoor furniture, grilling accessories, and kitchen and serving items.